 Achievers receive 20 hours of monthly support from their “Friends.”
-Each Achiever is matched with a Friend who is a full-time staff member at Friends-Boston and highly trained in youth work, counseling, or education.
-Achievers will stay with their full-time Friend from year to year for long-term support.
+Each Achiever is matched with a full-time Friend who is a staff member at Friends-Boston and highly trained in youth work, counseling, or education.
+Achievers stay with their full-time Friend from year to year for long-term support.
 Achievers receive additional support from intern Friends, who are social work students serving with Friends-Boston in an unpaid field placement for one academic year.

 To be a Friend means to:

 Mentor – Provide consistent support, model positive behaviors, teach critical life skills, create trustworthy relationships, and keep promises.

 Advocate – A relentless pursuit of resources and opportunities that will enable Achievers to succeed.

 Lead – Guide and push Achievers to reach their full potential.

 Our Achievers We select students from consistently underperforming schools in Boston’s highest-risk neighborhoods.
 The vast majority of Achievers live in Dorchester, Roxbury or Mattapan, communities with high levels of violence and which together represent the largest concentration of child poverty in the state, and 90% of Achievers come from low-income families.
 Our Achievers have tremendous potential, but need the consistent support we provide to overcome the obstacles they face and succeed in school and in life.